First Blood (novel): Background

 Morrell stated he was inspired to write the novel by hearing about the experiences of his students who had fought in Vietnam.
 Morrell said "When I started First Blood back in 1968, I was deeply influenced by Geoffrey Household's Rogue Male."
-The character's name was derived in part from the Rambo apple, a supply of which his wife brought home while he was trying to come up with a suitable name for his character.
+He wanted to show the opposing forces in the country with someone who represented the establishment and someone who represented the disaffected.
+The latter character's name was derived in part from the Rambo apple, a supply of which his wife brought home while he was trying to come up with a suitable name for his character.
 One of the inspirations for Rambo was World War II hero Audie Murphy, in particular his suffering from untreated post-traumatic stress disorder in his post-war years.
 Madison, Kentucky was modeled after Bellefonte, Pennsylvania.

+According to Morrell, "It took me three years to write the book because I was still learning how to write a novel, and because it took me a little while to figure out that the chapters would bounce back and forth between Rambo and the police chief."
+He was inspired by Ernest Hemingway's approach to action to try to write an action novel in a way that would not feel like a genre book.

 Reception

 John Skow of Time described the book as "carnography", though he remarked that the technical aspects of it are done well.

-The book has been translated into 26 languages.
+The book has been translated into 30 languages.